tiffanimarlowe/project_template/README.md

 ![Structural Diagram](images/obj_dia.jpg)

+As you can see, for the purpose of this experiment we will focus our attention on simulating various input and output variables.
+For a greater understanding, they are also listed below:
++ transportation type (truck vs drone)
++ drone delivery methods
++ battery life
++ location of drop off destinations (homes)
++ speed of delivery
++ various number of delivery hubs

+![Behavior Diagram](images/beh_dia.jpg)

 (Provide structural and behavior diagrams of the system you wish to study.)
 (Why is your model a good abtraction of the problem you want to study?)
 (Are you capturing all the relevant aspects of the problem?)
 (Use the model to tell us what is going on.)

-![Behavior Diagram](images/beh_dia.jpg)

-(explicitly list your requirements of what the model will have and simulate for the proposal)

 ## Fundamental Questions
 By focusing on these specific variables within the simulation, we aim to answer the following questions below: